 We recognise that market practice varies across the international arena in which we operate and what is normal and acceptable in one place may not be in another.
 We also appreciate that to refuse a gift in certain circumstances and/or countries may cause offence to our trading partners.
 The test to be applied in all circumstances is whether the gift or entertainment is reasonable and justifiable.
 What is the intention of the gift?
 Special care must be taken in accepting or giving gifts and/or entertainment and these are not permitted if it would create a real or perceived conflict of interest.

-More information can be found in our Gifts & Entertainment Policy.
+More information can be found in our Gifts & Hospitality Policy.

 The prevention, detection and reporting of bribery and corruption is the responsibility of all of our employees.
-Our Whistle-blowing Policy provides a channel of communication for employees to report confidentially, any suspicion of bribery or corrupt practice.
+Hyve has an internal Whistle-blowing Policy and third party operated hotline to provide a channel of communication for employees to report confidentially, any suspicion of bribery or corrupt practice.

-If anyone is in doubt as to whether a potential act constitutes bribery/corruption, the matter should be referred to line management, Divisional Directors or our Company Secretary.
+If anyone is in doubt as to whether a potential act constitutes bribery/corruption, the matter should be referred to a member of our leadership team.

-If you are an external party and wish to raise any concerns, please contact our Company Secretary who will follow-up any matters raised in confidence.
+If you are an external party and wish to raise any concerns, please contact our us using this dedicated portal and a representative of Hyve will follow-up any matters raised in confidence.

-Our Chief Executive Officer has lead responsibility for policy implementation within the Group and this policy is signed by the CEO to demonstrate the Board’s commitment.
+Our Chief Executive Officer has lead responsibility for policy implementation within the Group and this policy is signed by the CEO to demonstrate the leadership team's commitment.